-After six years on the ground in London and with over 900 plays / concerts / ballets / operas under my belt, I’ve become an expert on how to get cheap tickets to shows in London.
+After seven years on the ground in London and with over 900 plays / concerts / ballets / operas under my belt, I’ve become an expert on how to get cheap tickets to shows in London.
 My friends ask me how I do it, especially when I’ve got tickets to something that’s sold out and juicy and they can’t find a thing.
 Well … I do have a few tips and tricks, and I’m more than willing to share them with everyone else.
 I rarely pay more than twenty pounds for a show, and apparently some people consider this shocking – how do I do it when tickets to so many shows are going for forty, fifty, even sixty quid?
 Well …

 First tip: it’s the day of the show, you want to get cheap tickets, and what do you do?
 The TKTS booth in Leicester square is a great place to check (especially for shows at Sadlers’ Wells, if you can somehow manage to get back up there once you’ve made it to Leicester Square – a bit of a trick).
 That said, prices here tend to run around 30 for most shows, and it turns out that’s too expensive for me – but then if you ask for something in the balcony, suddenly the prices drop (it seems they don’t volunteer anything but the best seats without prompting).
 Save yourself the trip, though, and look at their offerings online – they change daily by around 11 AM.
 Even our first day we discovered …